BanceDev/QuakePrism/docs/MANUAL.md

     <img src="https://github.com/BanceDev/QuakePrism/blob/main/docs/editor.png" alt="Start Screen"/>
 </p>

 The QuakeC editor is a simple text editor that will open .qc/.src/.cfg/.rc files from your project for editing.
 It's primarily focused on support for the QuakeC language however.
 There is a menu bar with most standard file editing utilities along with the ability to change the theme of the editor between dark, light, and retro modes.
 The editor also comes fully featured with syntax highlighting for QuakeC as well as embedded warning and error checking using fteqcc in the background.
-This process will automatically compile and analyze your code after the program detects the user is no longer presently typing in the file.
-Due to the limitations of fteqcc and the way that QuakeC compiles this process will need to save your files before each compile.
-You will still have acess to undo of course if you want to reverse changes.
+This error/warning linting will only happen when you save a file due to some of the limitations of QuakeC being a single pass compiled language with a single compile unit (the .dat file).

 ### Model Viewer